Zoos and Wildlife

 New South Wales combines a rich pastoral history with expansive parklands, famous zoos and animal attractions sprinkled around the state.

-Introduce the kids to animals from around the globe at the famous Taronga Zoo Sydney, nestled in scenic parkland just 12 minutes from the city by ferry.
-Overlooking the magnificent Sydney Harbour, Taronga is truly a zoo with a view.
-Featherdale Wildlife Park, a 40-minute drive from the city centre, features more than 2,200 animals from over 300 species including little penguins and a 4.5 m saltwater crocodile.
-You can have your photo taken cuddling a koala or hand feeding kangaroos.
+Featherdale Wildlife Park, a 40 minute drive from Sydney City centre, also features more than 2,200 animals from over 300 species - from little penguins to a 4.5m saltwater crocodile.
+You can also have your photo taken cuddling a koala or hand feeding kangaroos.